2019 1

 d'Arsac Haut-Médoc 89 d'Arcins Haut-Médoc 91-92 Blaignan Médoc 90 de Lamarque Haut-Médoc 91-92 Goulée Médoc 92+ Greysac Haut-Médoc 90 La Cardonne Médoc 90 La Demoiselle de Sociando Mallet 88p La Chapelle de Potensac Haut-Médoc 89 Loudenne Médoc 88 Malescasse Haut-Médoc 91-92 Potensac Haut-Médoc 90-91 Quintessence de Blaignan Médoc 91 Rollan de By Médoc 92 Sociando Mallet Haut-Médoc 95

-Unfortunately, I didn't taste as many wines as expected due to logistic problems reaching all tasting venues in one day.
+Unfortunately, I didn't taste as many wines as expected due to logistical problems reaching all tasting venues in one day.

 2017 - seductive nose of black cherries, excellent acidity, stays long on the palate, elegant with finesse.
 Lovely and charismatic wine.
 There is more Cabernet Sauvignon in the blend than usual, 75%, 20% Merlot, and 5% Petit Verdot.